John Mendoza: 5 Fast Facts You Need to Know

-John Mendoza, an expert in workplace legal issues, has been named as the disgruntled law firm partner who shot and killed another partner in Long Beach, California.
+John Mendoza, an expert in workplace legal issues, has been named as the disgruntled law firm partner who shot and killed another partner in Long Beach, California at their law firm’s Christmas party.

 The coroner has now identified Major A. Langer, 75, as the victim, and fellow partner John Mendoza, 58, as the shooter in the frightening incident that police are labeling workplace violence, according to Rick Montanez of NBC LA.